AshtarCodes/5-ingredient-recipe-app/README.md

 **Tech used:**  HTML, CSS, vanilla Javascript

-I love to cook, and I **still** want to spend less time doing it.
+I made this because I love to cook, and I **still** want to spend less time doing it.
 I'm betting you feel this way as well.

-Note: I built this without any frameworks so I could continue strenghthening my fundamental skills further.
+Also, I intentionally built this without any frameworks so I could continue to strenghthen my fundamental skills further.

 ## Optimizations (Coming soon)